 The ink dot isn’t just slapped on.
 It’s part of a process that starts before the bat even takes shape.

 It begins with billet selection.
-Bat makers like Mark Lumber choose only hand-split billets, which are logs cut in a way that keeps the grain as straight as possible.
+Bat makers hand-split billets, which are logs cut in a way that keeps the grain as straight as possible.
 That billet is then turned on a lathe to create the bat’s shape.
 Once it’s smooth and formed, the ink dot goes 12 inches above the knob.

 From there, the ink spreads.
 Craftsmen check the angle of the line.
 If it’s within the limit, the bat passes.
 If not, it’s rejected.
 Only bats that pass move on to finishing: sanding, staining, engraving, and final quality checks.